BloomTech-Labs/artificial-artist-be/pull_request_template.md

 # Description

-Fixes # (issue) - folders more organized to keep components together, jest testing components added, tables and seeds updated to fix pg auto inc error
+Fixes # (issue) - code adjusted to meet requested changes on review

 ## Type of change